vrugtehagel/yozo.ooo/src/docs/index.md

 ---
-layout: layouts/docs.liquid

-title: Documentation
+{
+	"layout": "layouts/docs.liquid",
+	"title": "Documentation",
-description: Here, everything Yozo provides is explained in detail, from simple type signatures to deep examples about its inner workings.
+	"description": "Here, everything Yozo provides is explained in detail, from simple type signatures to deep examples about its inner workings."
+}
 ---

 ## Getting started